 Enabling DHCP

-Resolving Errors
+Resolving errors

-Once you’ve enabled DHCP, make sure to reboot your router to apply any changes.
-If after rebooting you continue to receive an error message and cannot connect to your network, it’s time to run the network troubleshooting tool for Windows-based computers.
+Once you’ve enabled DHCP, reboot your router to apply any changes.
+If after rebooting you still receive an error message and cannot connect, it’s time to run the Windows network troubleshooter.

 If “DHCP is not enabled for Local Area Connection” is displayed following the scan, you will have the option to fix this issue.
 Select “try these repairs as an administrator.”
 Note that if you do not have administrator access, you will need to obtain it or allow the network administrator to finish the troubleshooting.